SYOP200/Flipper-Zero-Downloads/README.md

 ## FLIPPER ZERO DOWNLOADS
 I’ve been working with the Flipper Zero for a while and noticed that useful files, scripts, and plugins are scattered all over the place.
 So I put together this curated GitHub repo that collects commonly used Flipper Zero assets in one spot.

+I do not own these files.
+They belong to their respective owners, mostly listed in the credits.

 <h3>